May 10, 2026 | 9 min read

 The juiciest bits weren’t in the manifesto at all.

 The “Tractor Tax.”
-From April 2026, Agricultural Property Relief and Business Property Relief, the valuable reliefs that have allowed family farms and businesses to pass to the next generation without a 40% haircut , are capped for the full, 100% relief.
-Above that, you pay IHT at 20%.
+From April 2026, Agricultural Property Relief and Business Property Relief, the 100% valuable relief that has allowed family farms and businesses to pass to the next generation without a 40% haircut is now capped.
+Above the cap, only 50% relief is available, rather than the full 100%.
+This cap was initially introduced at £1m (yes, plenty of gnashing of teeth).

 Farmers, quite literally, took to Westminster with their tractors.

-Originally, the cap was £1m.
-However, Labour eventually softened it to £2.5 million (meaning married couples can pass on £5.65m tax-free when you include nil-rate bands).
+Originally, as I said, the cap was £1m.
+However, Labour eventually softened it to £2.5 million.
+This means that married couples can pass on £5.65m tax-free when one includes the nil-rate bands.

 But the damage was done.